SamudrACE: Fast and Accurate Coupled Climate Modeling with 3D Ocean and Atmosphere Emulators

 To go further toward emulation of climate-coupled phenomena requires resolving the full extent of the ocean in order to simulate ocean circulation and response to atmospheric forcing on annual and decadal timescales.
 Fortunately, three-dimensional ML ocean emulators have been recently developed for data-driven ocean forecasting on timescales up to 1--2 years~\cite{chen2023fuxi,el2024glonet,xiong2023ai,wang2024xihe} and for longer-running simulations forced by specified time-evolving atmospheric conditions ~\cite{dheeshjith2025samudra}.
 Specifically, Samudra~\cite{dheeshjith2025samudra} stably emulates GFDL's Ocean Model v4 (OM4) and reproduces ocean dynamics on decadal timescales when forced from above by the net downward heat flux (at the ocean surface, or beneath sea ice where present) and surface wind stresses.
 Similarly, successful emulators have been developed for sea ice~\cite{durand2024data}.

 However, these advances in component model emulation do not necessarily enable their coupling.
 So far, there has not been a data-driven approach capable of successful 3D coupled emulation of the full vertical extents of the atmosphere and ocean.
-Indeed, full earth system model emulation presents additional challenges beyond those of emulating individual component models.
-These include: \begin{itemize} \item A large increase in the number of variables, with distinct vertical coordinates for the atmosphere and ocean; \item The addition of new internal boundary conditions for coupling components in the vertical direction (sea surface) and the horizontal (land-sea-ice interactions); \item The choice of coupling procedure, which in the context of AI emulators may be done in physical state space or in the latent space of component emulator receptive fields. \item A larger range of scales of spatiotemporal variability than encountered in any one component (e.g., deep ocean heat uptake vs. weather variability); \item Emulation of emergent atmosphere-ocean coupled variability such as ENSO. \end{itemize}
+Full Earth system emulation introduces complexities beyond component modeling, including reconciling distinct vertical coordinates, managing new internal boundaries, and selecting between physical or latent space coupling.
+Crucially, the system must bridge vast spatiotemporal scales -- from fast weather to slow ocean dynamics -- to capture emergent coupled phenomena like ENSO.